punkave/paypal-bulk-refund/README.md

 If errors occur for some transactions the tool will continue, and print a summary at the end.

+To obtain transaction IDs in bulk, use the export feature of the PayPal website.

 Hope you find it helpful!